Table of Contents

 Next you’ll get a summarized introduction to 15 of the most effective nootropic herbs known to man.
 Most with thousand-year track records in cognitive-enhancing performance.

 Each summary provides a live link to my full review of that nootropic herb.
 Providing a deeper dive into what it is, where it comes from, why we use it, recommended dosages, side effects and type or form of each botanical to buy as a nootropic supplement.
-With links to dozens of clinical studies supporting each nootropic.
+With links to dozens of randomized, placebo controlled clinical studies supporting each nootropic.

 In Sanskrit, Ashwagandha means “smell of horse”.
 Meaning this herb imparts the strength and vigor of a stallion.